 - Webcam - small camera that plugs directly into the USB port on a PC computer.
 Manufacturers include Philips, Logitech, Labtec, Creative Labs, Microsoft and others.
 Webcam chips come in two varieties:

 - CCD - Preferred by astronomers because of better performance in low-light conditions, i.e., they tend to be more sensitive.
+However, CMOS cameras have caught up recently so CCD no longer offers much advantage.

 - CMOS - Cheaper